htdebeer/pandocomatic/documentation/convert_a_document.md

     template: hello-template.html
 ```

-Besides the `pandoc` section to configure the pandoc conversion,
+Besides the `pandoc` property to configure the pandoc conversion,
 *pandocomatic templates* can also contain a list of **preprocessors** and
 **postprocessors**.
 Preprocessors are run before the document is converted
-with pandoc and postprocessors are run afterwards:
+with pandoc and postprocessors are run afterwards (see the Figure):

 ![How pandocomatic works: a simple
 conversion](documentation/images/simple_conversion.svg)